AngusP/AngusP.github.io/_posts/2016-10-04-IAC_Press-Conf-Transcript.md

 Musk:
 {:.small-caps.strong}

 > Any [enterprise you can imagine] on Mars, things that are, we [take for granted] on Earth as well as things that we [couldn't ...] bring to Mars, so we're [not being/doing anything] specific, our goal is to get people there, we'll need to construct the initial propellant plant to produce [much] propellant on Mars, and so the initial, [obviously] the Mars spaceport and the sort of the beginnings of [a key] central element [of] a Mars base and then thereafter, you know we wanna [... ...].
-Um, and we definitely wanna make sure we [guarantee] strength upon the opportunities that people may have to create things on Mars, and [it doesn't look like] SpaceX is just gonna do that then they [they'll] be less willing to do it so we want to try and create a conduit to Mars to enable people to do an incredible [number of] things there.
-And just [to be specific] it would [be how we made California] really, um, we'd like to have it be that way for Mars.
+Um, and we definitely wanna make sure we [guarantee] strength upon the opportunities that people may have to create things on Mars, and [it doesn't look like] SpaceX is just gonna do that then they [they'll] be less willing to do it so <mark>we want to try and create a conduit to Mars to enable people to do an incredible [number of] things there.</mark> And just [to be specific] it would [be how we made California] really, um, we'd like to have it be that way for Mars.
 I think there is, um, I'm not too worried about safety on the way there from radiation, I think that's basically is _{Gets cut off by question}_

 01:26
 {:.muted.smaller.right}